MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/suggested-replies.md

 2. Under **Suggested email content**, select **Include the option to summarize sales meetings (preview)**.

     > [!NOTE]
-    > The option to summarize sales email is available only when **Suggested email content** is turned on.
+    > The option to summarize sales meeting is available only when **Suggested email content** is turned on.

     :::image type="content" source="media/viva-sales-summary-admin.png" alt-text="Setting to allow sellers to summarize sales meetings.":::